CWE-22: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal')

 The product uses external input to construct a pathname that is intended to identify a file or directory that is located underneath a restricted parent directory, but the product does not properly neutralize special elements within the pathname that can cause the pathname to resolve to a location that is outside of the restricted directory.

 Many file operations are intended to take place within a restricted directory.
 By using special elements such as ".." and "/" separators, attackers can escape outside of the restricted location to access files or directories that are elsewhere on the system.
 One of the most common special elements is the "../" sequence, which in most modern operating systems is interpreted as the parent directory of the current location.
 This is referred to as relative path traversal.
-Path traversal also covers the use of absolute pathnames such as "/usr/local/bin", which may also be useful in accessing unexpected files.
+Path traversal also covers the use of absolute pathnames such as "/usr/local/bin" to access unexpected files.
 This is referred to as absolute path traversal.

 Directory traversal